This page was printed on:

 “I’ve lived more healthy years now due to my transplant than years sick when I was a child.
 Years that I wouldn’t have if a donor family from Tennessee hadn’t donated their son’s organs.
 My outcome may not be typical, but it’s possible.” — Kim Uccellini, pediatric kidney recipient

 Medical ID tag

 You may think about getting your child a medical ID tag.
-They commonly come as bracelets or necklaces.
+They often come as bracelets or necklaces.
 Bracelets may be a better option for younger children.
-The tag should contain the child’s name, diagnosis (including what organ the child received), and contact information for you or your transplant center.
-Newer smartphones may have a medical ID feature.
+The tag should contain the child’s name, diagnosis (including what organ the child received), and contact information for you or your transplant hospital.
+Smartphones may have a medical ID feature.
 You will need to update the information if anything changes.

 Most patients are prescribed one to three medications to suppress the immune system so that the body will not reject the transplanted organ.
 After transplant, you and your child will learn much more about these medications.
-Transplant centers usually provide a discharge manual and education to explain why these medications are prescribed, how they work and what side effects a patient may have.
+Transplant hospitals usually provide a discharge manual and education to explain why these drugs are prescribed, how they work, and what side effects a patient may have.

 If your child takes medications for conditions unrelated to transplant, your transplant team will help coordinate with other providers.

 - All medications given to your child should be cleared by the transplant team.
 Provide transplant team contact numbers to your child’s other doctors and health care professionals so they can work together to prevent drug interactions and side effects.

 - Tell the transplant team about over-the-counter pain relievers, teething gels and herbal supplements or home remedies you give your child.